DaveL17/IndigoLogViewer/readme.md

 - This web app is tested against Safari `18.6`, but it should work in other modern browsers.
 - This web app is not intended to be run on small screens, but it should theoretically work if your small screen device can read the Indigo logs folder.

+Add Suggestions and Error Reports using the Issues tab above.